Are you guilty of making these job search mistakes while trying to land a position? If you are, your success may have come to a grinding halt.

 Once you have completed your school research, prepare to communicate your importance through your achievements.
-Inspect your career for relevant examples on how you increased student achievement, improved success rates, accommodated special education students, or piloted new programs or curriculum.
+Inspect your career for relevant examples of how you increased student achievement, improved success rates, accommodated special education students, or piloted new programs or curriculum.

 Remember, you are selling your strengths to this school; investing a little time in preparation will ensure a successful interview.
-Your ability to demonstrate how your accomplishments match the department, campus or district’s needs may be the difference between an offer or rejection.
+Your ability to demonstrate how your accomplishments match the department, campus, or district’s needs may be the difference between an offer or rejection.

 9. Not Asking Questions During the Education Interview

 At the end of an interview, the potential employer will ask if you have any questions for them.

 Avoid asking questions that may have already been answered earlier or addressed on the school’s website.
 If you ask questions that could have been answered through a source, it would indicate you did not take the time to prepare for the interview or don’t listen well.
 These questions will show your interest in the school and how well prepared you are for the interview.
 Make sure the questions are brilliant and targeted.